What colour suits me? How to pinpoint the most flattering shades for you

 Anthony McGrath advises, "rich autumnal colours flatter autumnal skin most, often with a warm/golden undertone, so think earthy reds, bronzes, rich browns, chocolate, and burnished golds.
 Warm muted tones like olive and dark greens, terracotta red, and burnt orange enhance autumnal complexions."

-A deep autumn capsule wardrobe is ideal for autumn colours and will ensure everything in your closet slots together into a cohesive palette.
+An autumn capsule wardrobe is ideal for these colours and will ensure everything in your closet slots together into a cohesive palette.

 Fashion editor’s picks…